techakashahead/debugging-olympics-month-1/submissions/priyanshu.md

 Describe the exact steps you took to confirm each bug is gone (e.g. "ticked a task → row struck through and count updated"; "added a task → tab title changed").
-> first i run the assignment then i saw it isn't working as expected then i started debugging and fix it step by step and i see the redme file where it mention what the bug it is.
+> first i run the assignment then i saw it isn't working as expected then i started debugging and fix it step by step and i see the readme file where it mention what the bug it is. then i check it and i see the code is working as expected. then i run the tests and i see the tests are also passing.

 ---